 Aqsunqur Mosque is also sometimes referred to as the Blue Mosque or the Mosque of Ibrahim Agha.
 It is one of several well-known Blue Mosques in the world, all of which have got the name due to the extensive use of blue ceramic tiles within their interiors.
-Today, Aqsunqur Mosque is a somewhat important Cairo tourist attraction located in the Tabbana Quarter in a part of the city known as Islamic Cairo.
+Today, Aqsunqur Mosque is a somewhat important tourist attraction located in the Tabbana Quarter in a part of the city known as Islamic Cairo, but it is not a standard feature in most of our Cairo tour packages.

 This magnificent mosque is also home to a number of mausoleums; those belonging to Sham ad-Din Aqsunqur, the mosque’s founder; his sons, and a number of children from a Mamluk sultan.
 There is also the mausoleum of Ibrahim Agha al-Mustahfizan who took it upon himself to have extensive renovations done after the mosque fell into a state of disrepair.